ShravyaB-21/Cryptology_2026_HW.txt/README.md

 Topic: CO1
 Security Features in Real-World Applications

-Identify any five real-world applications or online services that involve communication, authentication, or transactions.
+1.Identify any five real-world applications or online services that involve communication, authentication, or transactions.
 For each application, investigate and identify:
 The security feature/service required, such as confidentiality, integrity, authentication, authorization, availability The security mechanism used to provide the identified security feature.
 The security protocol or technology used to implement the mechanism.